Before I get to my recipe for Keema Alu Matar, here is an email I received over the weekend from a long time reader:

 - a handful fresh coriander leaves chopped for garnish

 - Add in spices and tomato paste, and fry for a couple of minutes to blend well.
-If it starts to dry out and stick to the bottom of the pan, add in a splash of water.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat